High School Football | Second-half rally lifts Herrin past West Frankfort

 The Redbirds were led by Johnson multi-pronged attack.
 He completed 11-of-19 passes for 172 yards with a TD and interception.
 He also rushed for 51 yards on 15 carries.
 A couple of sacks cut into his positive yardage.

-Top rusher was Melvin who rushed for 54 yards on 14 carries and caught and caught four passes for 42 yards.
+Top rusher was senior Brady Melvin who rushed for 54 yards on 14 carries and caught and caught four passes for 42 yards.
 He also threw a TD pass for 57 yards.
-Junior Clayton Dent had two catches for 77 yards.
+Clayton Dent had two catches for 77 yards.

 Herrin was penalized nine times for 75 yards.
 West Frankfort was tagged for seven miscues for 45 yards.